ArthurVBS/Canadel/README.md

 - The application is accessible for the most used screen sizes:
   - Allow user access the application by web.
   - Allow user access the application by mobile.
-- The application uses a database in memory to store the data.
+- The application stores the data in a database.
 - The application holds the information in frontend using state.

 ## ⚙️ Prerequisites: